asmaloney/gactar/README.md

 ==config==

-// Turn on logging by setting 'log' to 'true' or 1 actr { log: true }
+// Turn on logging by setting 'log_level' to 'min', 'info' (default), or 'detail' gactar { log_level: 'detail' }

 // Declare chunks and their layouts chunks {